Selena Gomez Reportedly ‘Stunned’ Over Ex Justin Bieber’s Rumored Engagement To Hailey Baldwin

 “@selenagomez and @justinbieber flew overnight from Dallas to Jamaica for @jeremybieber’s wedding on Monday.
 Justin picked up Selena in a private jet, and they arrived first thing in the morning to Montego Bay.” – A source to @enews. #BadLiar #BestMusicVideo #iHeartAwards. #enews#jeremybieber#jaxonbieber#jb#justinbieber#justinandselena#justinbieberandselenagomez#jelena#jelenaforever#jelenaforlife#jelenaforevertogether#paparazzi#selenagomez#selenagomeznews#selenagomezupdates#gomez#porpusetour#belieber#beliebers#justinbiebernews#justinbieberupdates#jelenaisback#charliegomez#jelenaisalive#jelenaisreal

-The insider adds that if the engagement is for real then the “Wolves” singer is seriously questioning whether or not the “What Do You Mean?” singer ever “really did love her”.
+The insider adds that if the engagement is for real then the “Wolves” singer is seriously questioning whether or not the “What Do You Mean?” singer ever “really did love her.”

-“If it is a serious proposal, and Justin is being totally genuine in wanting to marry Hailey, then Selena can’t help questioning what he really felt about her, and if her really did love her, because it was only a few months ago that he was declaring his undying love for her, and swearing he couldn’t live without her.”
+“If it is a serious proposal, and Justin is being totally genuine in wanting to marry Hailey, then Selena can’t help questioning what he really felt about her, and if he really did love her, because it was only a few months ago that he was declaring his undying love for her, and swearing he couldn’t live without her.”

 Selena Gomez with Friends on a boat in New York [July 8]